BradleyCodeU/bradleycodeu.github.io/_apcsp/objects/033TextGamesCastlesAndCreatures.md

   - You have a one-time-use healing potion that restores the player to full health.
   - Each treasure is a new weapon that you can use in later castles.
   - You have a one-time-use magic spell that reduces one creature's health by half.
-  - Each creature has a weakness, a specific weapon that inflicts double-damage.
+  - Add more weapons and each creature has a weakness to a specific weapon that inflicts double-damage.
 Don't make it obvious: ice dragon's weakness is fire sword.
-Less obvious would be: the minotaur's weakness is lightning staff, the manticore's weakness is ice dagger, and Medusa's weakness is also lightning staff.
+Less obvious and better would be: the minotaur's weakness is lightning spear, the manticore's weakness is ice dagger, and Medusa's weakness is the earth staff.

 -------